The Bug Pamphlet

 Meeo’s eyes widen like a child in a candystore and she brightens up, a little a first, and then as a gust of emotion “Th-thank you- Thank you!
 I’ll do you so proud… Really, I promise!”
 She hesitates a moment, fidgeting nervously. “. . . so. . . c-can I maybe have your autogra-”

 “HAHA!”
 Boogle cries, up and ready for another round of magic battle, “LITTLE DID YOU KNOW THAT CHAOS DID NOT EVEN KNOCK ME UNCONSCIOUS.
 I WAS ACTUALLY CASTING A SPELL POWERFUL ENOUGH TO DESTROY THE ENTIRE PLANET-”

 “Hal’met, open,” Order says over the beetle.
 Suddenly Boogle, the real Boogle this time, is suspended into the air and his body projects his magical-genetic pathways.

-“HOW DARE YOU ALTER THE PROPERTIES OF I, THE INVINCIBLE—” but he’s justly interrupted again.
-With a few simple flicks of the finger, Order rearranges Boogle’s pathways into that of a common library beetle.
+“HOW DARE YOU ALTER THE MUTAMANTIC PROPERTIES OF I, THE INVINCIBLE—” but he’s justly interrupted again.
+With a few simple flicks of the finger, Order rearranges Boogle’s pathways into that of a common library beetle, just as it should be.
 There is a strong flash of light, and from the remnants is a healthy, happy, far less evil and far less intelligent Boogle.

 Order smirks.
 “Yeah well it’s all in a bit of practice, I guess.
 I’ll tell you what, if you really want to join the knights, I could tutor you.
 Would you like that?”